-Includes items necessary for life support; ancillary supplies and equipment necessary for the proper functioning of such items; durable and non-durable medical equipment and supplies; and equipment repairs when the equipment, supplies and repairs are not covered under the Medicaid State Durable Medical Equipment (DME) plan.
-Incontinence supplies are included.
+Includes items necessary for life support; ancillary supplies and equipment necessary for the proper functioning of such items; durable and non-durable medical equipment and supplies;

 Items reimbursed with waiver funds shall be in addition to any medical equipment and supplies furnished under the state plan and shall exclude those items which are not of direct medical or remedial benefit to the individual.
 All items shall meet applicable standards of manufacture, design and installation.